gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 (Intuitively: you don’t learn much from the second <span class="letter">O</span>.)

 Let’s use this to create a table of words and their associated entropy scores.
-Taking a peak at the highest scoring words tells us…
+Taking a peek at the highest scoring words tells us…

 ``` r
 words_first_choice <-